dtcenter/METcalcpy/docs/Users_Guide/logging.rst

 1. **DEBUG:**

-  * **Purpose:** Captures detailed information for diagnosing issues.
+  * **Purpose:** Captures detailed information for diagnosing issues
-  * **Use Case:** Ideal during development or troubleshooting to see all the internal workings of the application.
+  * **Use Case:** Ideal during development or troubleshooting to see all the internal workings of the application

 2. **INFO:**

-  * **Purpose:** Records general information about the application's execution.
+  * **Purpose:** Records general information about the application's execution
-  * **Use Case:** Suitable for tracking the progress and key events in the application's workflow without overwhelming detail.
+  * **Use Case:** Suitable for tracking the progress and key events in the application's workflow without overwhelming detail

 3. **WARNING:**

-  * **Purpose:** Logs potential issues that are not immediately critical but could lead to problems.
+  * **Purpose:** Logs potential issues that are not immediately critical but could lead to problems
-  * **Use Case:** Useful for highlighting areas that may require attention but don't stop the application from running.
+  * **Use Case:** Useful for highlighting areas that may require attention but don't stop the application from running

 4. **ERROR:**

-  * **Purpose:** Captures serious issues that prevent parts of the application from functioning correctly.
+  * **Purpose:** Captures serious issues that prevent parts of the application from functioning correctly
-  * **Use Case:** Necessary for logging events that require immediate attention and could cause the application to fail or produce incorrect results.
+  * **Use Case:** Necessary for logging events that require immediate attention and could cause the application to fail or produce incorrect results

 Informative Log Formatting
 ==========================